 - For high blood pressure: 0.5-2 grams of black seed powder has been taken daily for up to 12 weeks.
-Also, 100-200 mg of black seed oil has been used twice daily for 8 weeks.
+Also, 100-200 mg or 2.5 mL of black seed oil has been used twice daily for 8 weeks.

 - To improve sperm function: 2.5 mL of black seed oil has been used twice daily for 2 months.

 - For breast pain: A gel containing 30% black seed oil has been applied to breasts every day for two menstrual cycles.